ErfanRasti/arch-setup/README.md

 ## Installation

 The installation is so easy.
-Also I highly recommand you to install kitty terminal first ( as pre-requirement):
+Also I highly recommend you to install kitty terminal first ( as pre-requirement):

 ```bash
 sudo pacman -S kitty hyprland